Chinese nationalism: Types of Chinese nationalism

+Whether spontaneous or state-supported, narratives of Chinese nationalism often draw on ancient history, the century of humiliation, themes of national survival, or themes of revival.

 Populist nationalism

-Populist nationalism or popular nationalism (民粹民族主義 or simply "民族主義") is a comparatively late development in Chinese nationalism of the 1990s.
+Populist nationalism or popular nationalism (民粹民族主義 or simply 民族主義) is a comparatively late development in Chinese nationalism of the 1990s.
 It began to take recognizable shape after 1996, as a joint result of the evolving nationalist thinking of the early 1990s and the ongoing debates on modernity, postmodernism, postcolonialism, and their political implications-debates that have engaged many Chinese intellectuals since early 1995.

 State nationalism

 State nationalism, state-led nationalism or simply "statism" is nationalism from above, in contrast to popular nationalism.
 State nationalism was strongly advocated by incumbent political elites in both the regimes of the Kuomintang (KMT) and the Chinese Communist Party (CCP); past KMT or present CCP-led state nationalism advocates Chinese nationalism and equates 'nation'/'state' (國家) and 'party' (黨) to build a one-party system.
+Chinese state nationalism is also considered an authoritarian form of civic nationalism.

-State nationalism has not made the PRC s international behaviour particularly aggressive or inflexible, according to most observers, but rather cautious and opportunistic.
+State nationalism has not made the PRC's international behaviour particularly aggressive or inflexible, according to most observers, but rather cautious and opportunistic.
 Academic Frances Yaping Wang states that "[i]f we liken nationalism to a pet dragon under the control of state authorities in China, we could say that the state keeps it alive and occasionally provokes it, as long as it does not breathe fire.
 However, when it does and oversteps its bounds occasionally, the state master reins it in to ensure the flames do not harm them."
 Academic Suisheng Zhao writes that the rise of "state-led pragmatic nationalism" in 1990s China was an instrumental response to the dissolution of the Soviet Union.

 A feature of Chinese state nationalism in the PRC is that it is CCP-centred; it regards the party as an embodiment of the nation's will and the nation as a means rather than an end in itself.
 Accordingly, its primary objective is 'stability' for the party-state, even though it is keen to maintain national identity, national unity and national autonomy.

 A group of Chinese "statist" legal scholars is influencing the authoritarian policies of the Chinese government, which, influenced by the ultraconservative and Nazi German legal theorist Carl Schmitt, values "state authority".
 The statists are also related to the Chinese government's reduction of autonomy over Hong Kong.

 Hong Kong and Taiwanese nationalists who are critical of Chinese nationalism are especially critical of Chinese state nationalism.